 In this section we prove that the problem of deciding whether a given graph G is \mathcal{D} , \mathcal{S} , or \mathcal{N} for the MBTD game is PSPACE-complete.
-As in the case of the parallel results for the MBD game from [15], our proof uses a reduction from the POS-CNF game.
+As in the case of the parallel results for the MBD game from [11], our proof uses a reduction from the POS-CNF game.
 This game is the two player game played on a Conjunctive Normal Form (CNF) composed of variables, x_1, \ldots, x_n , and of clauses C_1, \ldots, C_m , where all variables appear only positively.
 In this game, the first player, Prover, assigns variables to True and wins if the formula evaluates to True.
 The second player, Disprover, assigns variables to False and wins if the formula evaluates to False.
-The players alternate turns, and on each turn each player sets the truth value of a previously unset variable.
-Schaefer proved in 1978 that this game is PSPACE-complete [27].
+Schaefer proved in 1978 that this game is PSPACE-complete [22].